 In times of anti-European tendencies, the strengthening of anti-democratic parties, and concern about a divided society, the Lufthansa Group set a visible sign in the European election year 2024.
 A clear and visible message on the ground and more than ten kilometers high.
 All over Europe.
 With the clear statement "Yes to Europe," four aircraft from four different airlines of the Lufthansa Group flew through their European homeland: Lufthansa, Brussels Airlines, Austrian Airlines, and Eurowings as ambassadors of a strong, peaceful, and united Europe.
 The slogan "Yes to Europe," framed by the European star wreath, was visible on the aircraft.
 The planes were seen at airports across Europe until autumn 2025 and accompanied major events such as the European elections, the European Football Championship, and the Olympic Games.

-Together with more than 500 German associations and companies, the Lufthansa Group set a sign for diversity and freedom and against extremism in spring 2024 with the campaign "#Zusammenland– Vielfalt macht uns stark."
-And in autumn 2023, the Lufthansa Group, together with 100 companies in Germany, spoke out against anti-Semitism in a joint advertising campaign "Never Again is Now."
+Together with more than 500 German associations and companies, the Lufthansa Group set a sign for diversity and freedom and against extremism in spring 2024 with the campaign "#Zusammenland – Vielfalt macht uns stark."
+And in autumn 2023, the Lufthansa Group, together with 100 companies in Germany, spoke out against anti-Semitism in a joint advertising campaign "Nie wieder ist jetzt" (never again is now).
 As the world's first airline group, the Lufthansa Group adopted the International Holocaust Remembrance Alliance (IHRA) working definition of anti-Semitism in September 2022.